 c.
 Giving of Gifts to Public Officials and Staff

 Almost all jurisdictions have strict rules on the extent to which gifts and honoraria may be given to public officials (both elected and non-elected officials and, often, staff).
 In some cases gifts and honoraria are prohibited; in others they are limited; and in most cases they are subject to detailed disclosure.
 In addition, in some jurisdictions, such as California, gifts to both state and local public officials can result in a public official's disqualification from participation in any governmental action affecting the interests of the donor.
 Meals, travel, and entertainment are the most common types of gifts, but gift rules can also apply in cases where public officials attend a reception or receive tickets to sporting or other events.

 As a non-profit organization, the University generally does not give gifts to public officials and, in those limited cases where it does give such gifts, it must do so in accordance with all applicable laws and regulations.
-Therefore, any University employee who, on behalf of the University, wishes to make a gift to a public official must receive prior approval from the Vice President for Public Affairs before making such a gift.
+Therefore, any University employee who, on behalf of the University, wishes to make a gift to a public official must receive prior approval from the Senior Associate Vice President for Government Affairs before making such a gift.

 d.
 Reporting of Political Activities

 The University must report most of its political activities above certain thresholds.
-Therefore, any University employee engaging in such activities on behalf of the University should carefully review the remainder of this Guide Memo and should discuss the relevant activities in advance with the Vice President for Public Affairs.
+Therefore, any University employee engaging in such activities on behalf of the University should carefully review the remainder of this Guide Memo and should discuss the relevant activities in advance with the Senior Associate Vice President for Government Affairs.

 a.
 In General: